bigvisionai/docker-course-1/README.md

 #include "/usr/local/lib/displayImages.h"
 #include "/usr/local/lib/matplotlibcpp.h"
 ```
-Check the course contents on how to print in cpp using matplotlib-cpp
+Check the course contents or the sample code on how to print in cpp using matplotlib-cpp.